gregschmit/rails-rest-framework/guide/03_controllers/index.md

 ```

 - Columns are serialized as scalar values and included in strong params.
-- Associations are serialized using their `sub_fields` (see below), and the association is
+- Associations are serialized using their `fields` (see below), and the association is
   translated into either `<foreign_key>` / `<name>_ids` (for id assignment) or
   `<name>_attributes` (for nested attributes) in strong params.
 - Methods are read-only (never accepted in the request body), but their return values are